skst/LicenseManager/README.md

 ### Create a New License

-Note that the public key and product ID are passed by the licensed application, to validate the license, so you only want to create a new keypair or change the product ID if you want to rebuild the licensed application and create new licenses for anyone who will use the new build.
+Note that the public key and product ID are passed by the licensed application to validate the license, so you only want to create a new keypair or change the product ID if you want to change them in the licensed application, rebuild it, and create new licenses for anyone who will use the new build.

 1. Create a keypair by entering a value for _Passphrase_ and pressing _Create Keypair_ button.
 1. Enter a _Product ID_.
 1. Optionally, lock the license to a specific build of the licensed application.
 1. Fill in the product information, license information, and licensee information.
+1. Press the _Save Keypair..._ button.
+This will prompt you for where to save the `.private` file.
-1. Press the _Create License..._ button.
-This will prompt you for where to save the `.lic` and `.private` files.
+1. Press the _Save License..._ button.
+This will prompt you for where to save the `.lic` file.

-The `.private` file contains all of the secret information used to create the license.
+The `.private` file contains all of the information used to create the license, including the secrets.
 Do keep the `.private` file somewhere safe.
 Do NOT add the `.private` file to source control.
 You will need it to create more licenses for your licensed application